childxr/RepData_PeerAssessment1/PA1_template.md

 goodata <- subset(dataset, !is.na(dataset$steps))
 ```

-Check the dimision of goodata
+Check the dimensions of goodata

 ```r
 dim(goodata)